Diagnosing Magnetic Fields in Cylindrical Implosions with Oblique Proton Radiography: Introduction

 Previous experiments on the OMEGA Laser System have measured flux compression in cylindrical implosions using proton radiography~\cite{Gotchev2009laser,Knauer2010compressing}.
 These experiments were followed by the development of the laser-driven MagLIF platform~\cite{Davies2017laser}, which uses smaller-diameter cylindrical targets with a higher maximum convergence and reached maximum convergence more quickly.
 However, attempts to use proton radiography with this platform to measure the compressed axial magnetic field in the same manner as previous work have so far been unsuccessful, primarily due to the impact on the radiographs of other strong electric and magnetic fields near the target.

-The presence of electric and magnetic fields in addition to the compressed axial magnetic field can interfere with attempts to probe the compressed field with proton radiography by deflecting the protons, which distorts or blocks the signal from the compressed field.
+{The presence of electric and magnetic fields in addition to the compressed axial magnetic field can interfere with proton radiography measurements.
 There are often many such fields present in experiments.
-Electric fields can be created by target charging~\cite{Rygg2008proton,Igumenshchev2014self} or electron pressure gradients, while magnetic fields are primarily generated by the Biermann battery mechanism~\cite{Gao2015precision}.
+These additional fields deflect the probing protons, distorting or blocking the signal from the region of interest in the compressed core.} Electric fields can be created by target charging~\cite{Rygg2008proton,Igumenshchev2014self} or electron pressure gradients, while magnetic fields are primarily generated by the Biermann battery mechanism~\cite{Gao2015precision}.
 In cylindrical implosions, radial electron pressure gradients lead to radial electric fields.
 Fields are also created by the driver: in Z-pinches, the azimuthal pinching field is dominant, while in laser-driven cylindrical implosions, electric and magnetic fields are self-generated in the ablated coronal plasma.
 Both the azimuthal pinch fields and coronal fields have larger length scales than the compressed core, which particularly impact line-integrated diagnostics like proton radiography.

 Two recent experiments at the Omega Laser Facility studied the compression of an applied axial magnetic field in laser-driven cylindrical implosions.
 The primary goal of both experiments was to use proton radiography~\cite{Kugland2012relation} to measure the magnitude of the compressed axial magnetic field in the core of the implosion.
 However, this goal was not met because this field was obfuscated by two features in the coronal plasma produced by the compression beams: large-scale azimuthal self-generated magnetic fields and small-scale field structures attributed to collisionless effects in the coronal plasma.